geek-cookbook/geek-cookbook/manuscript/kubernetes/ssl-certificates/letsencrypt-issuers.md

 ### How do we know it works?

 We're not quite ready to issue certificates yet, but we can now test whether the Issuers are configured correctly for LetsEncrypt.
-To check their status, **describe** the ClusterIssuers (i.e., `kubectl describe clusterissuer -n cert-manager letsencrypt-prod`), which (*truncated*) shows something like this:
+To check their status, **describe** the ClusterIssuers (i.e., `kubectl describe clusterissuer letsencrypt-prod`), which (*truncated*) shows something like this:

 ```yaml
 Status: